 GURU is an energy drink originating in Canada but distributed all over the world.

 It contains naturally-occurring caffeine due to the presence of guarana seed extract and green tea extract.

 There is a sugar-free version called GURU Lite: "GURU Lite is sweetened with luo han guo juice concentrate and cane juice concentrate, and contains only 10 calories per 8.46 fl oz can"

 GURU Energy Water

-GURU just released a sparkling energy water with less caffeine than their energy drink.
+GURU sparkling energy water has less caffeine than their energy drink.

 Their energy water contains just 100 mg of caffeine per 12 fl oz can.